web3-authn/tatchi/sdk/docs/wallet-iframe-architecture-discussion.md

   - Recommended: `single` for the wallet host or registrable domain.
   - Use `allSubdomains` only if you operate tenant wallet subdomains.

-## 10) Existing Visible Iframes (Re‑use)
+## 10) Visible Wallet UI Components (Re‑use)

-- `IframeTxConfirmer`: already a wallet‑origin iframe; ideal for capturing the confirm click and running WebAuthn.
+- `<w3a-tx-confirmer>`: inline wallet‑origin Lit element that captures the confirm click and runs WebAuthn without a nested iframe.
 - `IframeButtonWithTooltipConfirmer`: embedded wallet‑origin iframe; can run WebAuthn on its own click.
-- Add iframe `allow="publickey-credentials-get; publickey-credentials-create"`.
+- Add iframe `allow="publickey-credentials-get; publickey-credentials-create"` for embedded button usage.

 ## 11) Digest Integrity & NEAR/VRF Context